Skip to content

 Problem 25

-An IV is running at 25 mL/hr.
-Stock: morphine 50 mg in 500 mL 0.9% NaCl What dose is the patient receiving per hour?
+Stock: morphine 50 mg in 500 mL 0.9% NaCl

 Answer

-Concentration: [\frac{50 \text{ mg}}{500 \text{ mL}} = 0.1 \text{ mg/mL}]
+Concentration: \(\frac{50 \text{ mg}}{500 \text{ mL}} = 0.1 \text{ mg/mL}\)

-Dose rate: [25 \text{ mL/hr} \times 0.1 \text{ mg/mL} = 2.5 \text{ mg/hr}]
+Dose rate: [\frac{25 \text{ mL/hr}}{1} \times \frac{0.1 \text{ mg/mL}}{1} = 2.5 \text{ mg/hr}]